Yuliya Yefimova: 2020 Summer Olympics

-Yefimova competed at the 2020 Summer Olympic Games for the Russian Olympic Committee, as the Russian team again faced restrictions in the wake of the state-sponsored doping scandal.
-The restrictions were imposed by the Court of Arbitration for Sport and would last 24 months from December 2020 to December 2022.
+With her, and all other Russians's, outfit, national song, and cohort name selected by the International Olympic Committee, Yefimova competed in the 2020 Summer Olympic Games for the Russian Olympic Committee.
+These representation items stemmed from the Court of Arbitration for Sport ban on Russians due to widespread doping in Russia and lasting 24 months from December 2020 to December 2022.

 At the 2020 Summer Olympics in Tokyo, Japan, held in the summer of 2021 due to the COVID-19 pandemic, Yefimova competed in two events.
 For the preliminary heats of the 100 metre breaststroke, she ranked eighth with a time of 1:06.21 and advanced to the semifinals, where she qualified for the final with a time of 1:06.47 and overall fifth-rank.
 In the final, she placed fifth with her time of 1:06.02.
-Her team was seventh in the prelims heats of the 4 × 100 metre medley relay and then placed seventh in the finals relay as well.
+Her team was seventh in the prelims heats of the 4 × 100 metre medley relay and then placed seventh in the finals relay, as well.